debsamanta5571-dot/moba-prototype/README.md

 # Moba Prototype

 I've always wanted to make a 3D multiplayer MOBA.
-I spent years poking at it in Blueprint.
-This is the C++ prototype of that idea, written so I could play it with friends.

-Two heroes, one lane, a shop, minions, and towers.
-You pick a side, spend gold, and try to knock the other team's building down.
-It's a gameplay and netcode slice, not a shipped game.
+I've messed around in blueprint on and off with over a while.
+This here is a c++ multiplayer prototyp using GAS.

 ## Preview